Computational Physics

 email: peter.richardson@durham.ac.uk

-Office Hour: Friday 2-4.55 starting week 2, either in person in my office PHY304 or via Teams.
+Office Hour: Friday 3-4.45 starting week 2, either in person in my office or via zoom.

 Lectures

-• Fri 12-13.
-This week half the lecture is covering organisation, from next week onwards this section will be to go over the previous weeks assignment and as a Q&A session.
+- Fri 12-13.
+For week 1 the material will be presented in the lecture.
+After that we will use the lecture slot to go over the previous weeks assignment and as a Q&A session.

-• The technical material will also be available as videos on learn ultra which can be watched while trying the programing.
+- The material will be available as videos which can be watched while trying the programming.

 Workshops